HackYourFuture/React/week2/prep-exercises/1-generate-random-person-details/README.md

 ## 1. Setup

 1. First, let's make sure we have some place to code.
-Run `create-react-app` in this folder to create your environment
+Run `npm create vite assignment -- --template react` in this folder to create your environment

 ## 2. Research